edwinb-ai/BioMetaheuristics.jl/docs/src/benchmarks.md

 ## References

 [^1]: Jamil, M., & Yang, X. S. (2013).
 A literature survey of benchmark functions for global optimisation problems.
 International Journal of Mathematical Modelling and Numerical Optimisation, 4(2), 150–194. https://doi.org/10.1504/IJMMNO.2013.055204
+[^2]: Wolpert, D. H. and Macready, W. G. (1997) ‘No free lunch theorems for optimization’, IEEE Transactions on Evolutionary Computation, 1(1), pp. 67–82. doi: 10.1109/4235.585893.
+[^3]: Joyce, T. and Herrmann, J. M. (2018) ‘A Review of No Free Lunch Theorems, and Their Implications for Metaheuristic Optimisation’, in Yang, X.-S. (ed.)
+Nature-Inspired Algorithms and Applied Optimization.
+Cham: Springer International Publishing (Studies in Computational Intelligence), pp. 27–51. doi: 10.1007/978-3-319-67669-2_2.